Encapsulating custom code into Gym environments: A turning controller

 adhesion_onoff = []

-for i, leg in enumerate(self.preprogrammed_steps.legs):
+for i, leg in enumerate(preprogrammed_steps.legs):

-# update retraction correction amounts
+# update amount of retraction correction

 )